what is human trafficking?

 Human trafficking is the second-largest criminal activity in the world (sometimes bumped to third by arms trafficking), profiting close to U$D32 billion per year.
 It is characterized by the use of force, fraud, or coercion to obtain some sort of labor or sexual act.

-There are many ways a trafficker will obtain a victim, whether through a fraudulent offer of a high-paying job, a "relationship," or a flat-out kidnapping, the crime of human trafficking remains the same.
-The intricate networks that traffickers have built is underground and very hard to track.
+There are many ways a trafficker will obtain a victim, whether through a fraudulent offer of a high-paying job, a "relationship," or, more rare, a flat-out kidnapping.
+Despite the various avenues, the crime of human trafficking remains the same.
+The intricate networks that traffickers have built are underground and very hard to track.
 We estimate that 70% of enslaved persons are trafficked for commercial sexual exploitation.
 Women and girls make up the majority of victims, and the average age for a girl to be groomed into the world of sex trafficking is approximately 12.

 99% of victims are never rescued.